armory/docs/content/en/armory-cdaas/setup/cli.md

      ```yaml
      strategies:
        my-demo-strat: # Name that you use for `targets.<deploymentName>.strategy
        - canary # The type of deployment strategy to use.
-Borealis supports `canary`.
           steps:
             - setWeight:
                 weight: <integer> # What percentage of the cluster to roll out the manifest to before pausing.